-This includes our services, finances, policies, registers and lists, as well as information already released through Right to Information (RTI) or Information Privacy (IP) requests.
+- request information about our services, finances, policies, registers and lists, as well as information already released through Right to Information (RTI) or Information Privacy (IP) requests

 - store personal information securely and use it appropriately

-- use innovative ways to make sure information is available to the entire community.
+- make sure information is available to members of the public

 Search for information

 Before applying for information, check to see if it is available on our website.
-You can find information here:
+You can find information in our:

-- publication scheme—where information is released and organised into various categories
+- publication scheme—where information is published and grouped into various categories

-You can also find out how to access information for use in legal proceedings.
+You can also find out how to access information about:

 Requests under RTI or IP Acts

-Under the RTI and IP Acts, you can only apply to access or amend documents.
-You can’t use this process to ask for answers to your questions.
+Under the RTI and IP Acts, you can apply to access or amend documents—but you cannot use this process to ask for answers to your questions.

-We usually don’t give out personal information to other agencies or individuals unless that person consents to it or it is authorised or required by law.
-For example, finding out who may have made a complaint about you to a government agency.
+We do not give personal information to other agencies or individuals, unless the person consents to it, or it is authorised or required by law (e.g. we will not tell you who has made a complaint about you to a government agency).

-If you are not sure which act to apply under, just ask us and we will advise you.
-You can only make an IP application for documents that contain your own personal information.
+If you are still not sure which Act to apply under, contact us and we will advise you.

 Amend personal information